Doctor of Pharmacy (Pharm.D.)

 The six-year Doctor of Pharmacy curriculum is patterned on accepted programs of study recommended by the American Association of Colleges of Pharmacy, the Accreditation Council for Pharmacy Education, and other interested organizations.
 The Doctor of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (135 S. LaSalle Street, Suite 4100, Chicago, Illinois, 60603; https://acpe-accredit.org/).

-A recent survey of graduates (AACP) indicates that 62% work in a community practice setting, while 10% work in hospitals.
-Others are pursuing advanced training in residencies (20%) and graduate studies (6%).
+A recent survey of graduates (AACP) indicates that 68% work in a community practice setting, while 26% work in hospitals.
+Twenty-six percent of graduates were pursuing advanced training in residencies and an additional 5% in fellowships.
 Job responsibilities vary from staff pharmacists, manager, clinical specialist, consultant, executive, to professor.
-Ninety-nine percent of graduates indicate that they would select the URI College of Pharmacy if they were starting their pharmacy programs over again.
+Ninety-four percent of graduates indicate that they would select the URI College of Pharmacy if they were starting their pharmacy programs over again.